bayneri/indigo/about.md

 I'm a Senior Software Engineer currently living in London.
 I moved here back in February 2020, just before _you-know-who_ hit this part of the world.
 Before that, I spent almost the entirety of my life in a lovely but chaotic city, my hometown, Istanbul.

 I'm currently working at [Meta](https://about.facebook.com/) as a Software Engineer.
+Currently, I am focused on developing a scalable and rapid experimentation platform for Commerce and Shops Ads teams at Meta.

 Before joining Meta, I used to work at Yelp on a new generation logging and streaming data pipeline, delivering up to 1M events/second into Apache Kafka across multiple data centers.